kaizermm/Business-Analysis/README.md

 * Determination of Payback Period: Our analysis will uncover the timeframe in which a customer's spending surpasses acquisition costs, resulting in a positive return on investment.
 Armed with this knowledge, we can allocate marketing resources more effectively and optimize our strategies.

-## Business Interest

-1. Customer Support Analysis:

-* Ticket Volume: Quantify the number of support tickets received on a daily, weekly, and monthly basis to understand the volume of customer inquiries.

-* Response Times: Measure the average time it takes for support agents to respond to customer inquiries, ensuring timely assistance.

-* Ticket Resolution Rate: Evaluate the percentage of support tickets that are successfully resolved, providing insights into the effectiveness of support efforts.

-* Customer Satisfaction (CSAT) Score: Collect and analyze customer feedback to determine overall satisfaction levels with the support provided.

-2. Inventory Management:

-* Stock Levels: Monitor the quantity of products in stock to ensure optimal inventory levels and prevent stockouts or overstocking.

-* Inventory Turnover Rate: Calculate how quickly inventory is sold and replenished, offering insights into product demand.

-* Supplier Performance: Assess the reliability and efficiency of suppliers in terms of timely deliveries and product quality.

-* Waste Reduction: Identify areas where product waste occurs and develop strategies to minimize it, reducing costs.

-3. Financial Analysis:

-* Revenue Growth: Track revenue on a monthly and yearly basis to gauge overall business growth.

-* Profit Margins: Calculate profit margins to understand the profitability of different products or services.

-* Expense Breakdown: Analyze the distribution of expenses across various categories such as marketing, operations, and overhead.

-* Cash Flow Management: Monitor cash flow to ensure there's enough liquidity to cover expenses and investments.

 ## Description of the data

 ### The visits table (server logs with data on website visits):